Here's How We Made Business Insider's Hangover Index

-Our two main sources were the CDC’s 2011 Behavioural Risk Factor Surveillance System (BRFSS), an annual survey of Americans’ health habits, and the Census Bureau’s 2012 County Business Patterns (CBP) program, which tracks the number and size of businesses in counties and metropolitan areas across the country.

-We used five total indicators from these data sets to construct our ranking:

-- Binge drinking: The percentage of respondents in a metropolitan area who said they had binge drunk in the last month on the BRFSS survey.
-The survey defines binge drinking for men as having drunk 5 or more drinks on a single occasion, and for women as having had 4 or more drinks on a single occasion.
+Binge Drinking: This measures the percentage of adult respondents in each state or Metropolitan Statistical Area (MSA) to the CDC’s 2010 Behavioural Risk Factor Surveillance System survey who answered yes to a question on binge drinking (defined as men having five or more drinks on one occasion, and women having four or more drinks on one occasion).

-- Heavy drinking: The percentage of respondents who said they were heavy drinkers on the BRFSS survey.
-The survey defines heavy drinking for men as having, on average, two or more drinks per day and for women as having, on average, one or more drink per day.

-- Number of bars per 100,000 residents: The number of drinking places primarily dedicated to serving alcohol in each metro area, according to the 2012 CBP.
-This category, and the other establishment-based metrics below, is adjusted by the Census Bureau’s estimates of the 2012 population of each metro area to account for the variation in size of America’s cities.
+Bars per 100,000 residents: The number of bars in each state or MSA was found in the Census Bureau’s 2011 County Business Patterns (NAICS code 722410), and this number was divided by the most recent Census estimates of each state’s population from the American Community Survey.

+Beer, Wine, and Liquor Stores per 100,000 residents: Similarly to bars, the number of Beer, Wine, and Liquor Stores in each state or MSA was found in the Census Bureau’s 2011 County Business Patterns (NAICS code 445310), and this number was divided by the most recent Census estimates of each state’s population from the American Community Survey.

 Business Insider Emails & Alerts